ChloeLarroze/ChloeLarroze/README.md

 * Hardware Design: Experienced in SystemVerilog programming for digital circuit design and verification.
 Skilled in signal processing and PCB design for custom hardware solutions.
 * Embedded Systems: Proficient in C/C++ for microcontroller programming, real-time systems development, and IoT applications.
 Knowledgeable in designing low-level software that interacts with hardware.
 * Computer Science: Strong foundation in algorithms, data structures, and object-oriented programming.
 Familiar with Python and software engineering practices, from design to deployment.
+Good fundamentals in AI and python AI libraries ( Tensorflow, Pytorch, Scikit-learn ).

 ⚛️ Passionate about quantum computing and its potential to revolutionize AI and computational complexity.